 Running a small business is not easy.
 Managing employees, working with customers and vendors, overseeing marketing efforts, and dealing with taxes and legal/regulatory issues can be difficult, not to mention time-consuming.
 So, the last thing you want is an unexpected cash shortfall.
-Not having enough working capital can present your company with some big problems.
+But, on the other hand, not having enough working capital can present your business with big problems.

-If you cannot afford to pay your staff and your suppliers, or stock up on much-needed inventory and supplies, you run the risk of failure.
-There are several funding options available to address short-term cash windfalls, one of which is a business cash advance.
-A common question asked of small business owners is, just what is a business cash advance?
-If you are not entirely sure, this Balboa Capital blog article is for you.
-It explains the ins and outs of business cash advances, including how they work, and what they can be used for.
+You risk failure if you cannot afford to pay your staff and your suppliers or stock up on much-needed inventory and supplies.
+Several funding options are available to address short-term cash windfalls, one of which is a business cash advance.
+Small business owners ask a common question: What is a business cash advance?
+This Balboa Capital blog article is for you if you are unsure.
+It explains the ins and outs of business cash advances, including how they work and what they can be used for.

 A lump sum of cash.

-A business cash advance, which is also referred to as a merchant cash advance, is not a loan for business.
-It is a financing solution that is designed to address the short-term cash flow needs of small businesses that have a high amount of monthly transactions.
-These include restaurants, coffee shops, small retail stores, and hair salons, all of which usually have a steady flow of customers who pay with credit cards and debit cards.
+A business cash advance, also referred to as a merchant cash advance, is not a loan for business.
+Instead, it is a financing solution designed to address small businesses’ short-term cash flow needs with high monthly transactions.
+These include restaurants, coffee shops, small retail stores, and hair salons, which usually have a steady flow of customers who pay with credit cards and debit cards.

 The advance is provided as a lump sum of cash that will be paid back with a percentage of future credit card and debit card sales.
 Every lender is different, but business cash advances typically range from $5,000 to $250,000, and repayment terms range from 3 to 24 months.
-Because your company’s sales can fluctuate, there is no repayment date with a business cash advance.
-You will pay back the advance at a pace that matches your company’s credit card and debit card sales.
+Because your sales can fluctuate, there is no repayment date.
+Instead, you will pay back the advance at a pace that matches your business’s credit card and debit card sales.

 What a business cash advance is used for.

-If you are considering a business cash advance, keep in mind that it is mainly used for short-term needs.
-It would not make much sense to get one if you need funding over a multi-year time frame.
-A traditional business loan with a longer repayment term would be the better choice for that scenario.
+If you consider this option, keep in mind that it is mainly used for short-term needs.
+It will not make much sense to get one if you need funding over a multi-year time frame.
+A traditional business loan with a longer repayment term would be better for that scenario.

-Business cash advances are commonly used for things like inventory, payroll, taxes, repairs, marketing, and paying off debt.
-They can also be used to keep your company afloat during a slow period, or before a month or quarter that is poised to have increased revenues.
+Business cash advances are commonly used for inventory, payroll, taxes, repairs, marketing, and paying off debt.
+However, they can also be used to keep your small business afloat during a slow sales period.
+Or before a month or quarter that is poised to have increased revenues.

 Business cash advance factor rates and fees.

 Here is how it works.
-If you have a factor rate of 1.25 and want to borrow $20,000, the lender will collect $25,000 ($20,000 x 1.25).
-You might have to pay for origination fees and closing fees, so make sure you read the fine print in your business cash advance agreement.
-Although this funding option has higher fees than a business loan, it can help out in a time of financial need, particularly when you need immediate access to funding.
+For example, if you have a factor rate of 1.25 and want to borrow $20,000, the lender will collect $25,000 ($20,000 x 1.25).
+In addition, you might have to pay origination fees and closing fees, so make sure you read the fine print in your agreement.
+Although this funding option has higher costs than a business loan, it can help out in a time of financial need, particularly when you need immediate access to funding.

 How to get a business cash advance.